gtank/zech32/README.md

 zech32
 ==========

 Package zech32 provides a Go implementation of the bech32 format used by Zcash.
 It's identical to the one specified in [BIP 173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) except that the permissible length of a string is much longer.
+The canonical reference for the Zcash format can be found at [ZIP 173](https://zips.z.cash/zip-0173).

 ## Examples